Kitware/nrtk/docs/miscellaneous/style_sheet.rst

 •	*please* - do not use

+•	release notes - use sentences with end punctuation

 •	*set up* (verb) or *setup* (noun/adj); *not* set-up

 •	*TOC* include a table of contents (TOC) for each Jupyter notebook